jwodder/scoreGismu/README.md

 Lojbanized source words, in which case the weights are the number of times each word appears on the line.

-For each input line, `scoreGismu.pl` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the top 5 scores (or an amount specified with the `-m` switch) and the _gismu_ that obtained them.
+For each input line, `scoreGismu` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the top 5 scores (or an amount specified with the `-m` switch) and the _gismu_ that obtained them.
 Note that calculations for separate lines do not take each